-Inoue and Kilian (2004) show that strong in-sample performance does not necessarily imply strong out-of-sample performance of the model, and vice versa.
-Thus, we compare the out-of-sample performance of the Fed model with Taylor rule fundamentals with that of the constant return model and the original Fed model.
-Unlike most of the previous studies that use revised data on macroeconomic variables, we use real-time data on inflation and output gap that were available to investors when forecasts were made.
+As shown in Inoue and Kilian (2004), strong in-sample performance does not necessarily imply strong out-of-sample performance of the model, and vice versa.
+Thus, we compare the out-of-sample performance of the Fed model with Taylor rule fundamentals with that of the constant return and original Fed model.
+Unlike most of the previous studies that use the revised data on macroeconomic variables, we use real-time data on inflation and output gap that were available to investors when forecasts were made.

-Table 4 reports a-month ahead out-of-sample forecasting performance of the Fed model with Taylor rule fundamentals against the constant return model using four different measures of economic activity and five different window sizes.
-Since these 2 models are nested, we report both the DMW and CW statistics with bootstrapped critical values.
+Table 4 reports the results for one-month ahead out-of-sample comparisons between the Fed model with Taylor rule fundamentals and the constant return model.
+We use four different measures of economic activity to estimate the output gap in the Fed model with Taylor rule fundamentals and five different window sizes.
+Since the two models are nested, we report both the DMW and CW statistics with bootstrapped critical values.
 Three observations can be made based on the results.
-First, there is strong evidence of stock return predictability with Taylor-rule based specifications.
-Second, the evidence of stock return predictability is stronger with Taylor rule fundamentals with no smoothing than with smoothing based on all three statistics, the DMW, CW, and the OOS-R. Third, the evidence of predictability with Taylor rule fundamentals with no smoothing are significant at least at the 5% level and robust to the choice of output gap estimates and size of rolling window sizes.
+First, there is strong evidence of stock return predictability with the Taylor-rule based specifications.
+Second, the evidence of stock return predictability is stronger with Taylor rule fundamentals with no smoothing than with smoothing based on all three statistics, the DMW, CW, and the $OOS-R^2$.
+Third, the evidence of predictability with Taylor rule fundamentals with no smoothing are significant at least at the 5% level and robust to the choice of output gap estimates and rolling window sizes.